typedoc2md/typedoc-plugin-markdown/README.md

 **Configuring a theme**

 By default, the Markdown theme will attempt to render standard CommonMark, suitable for the majority of Markdown engines.
 It follows the same structure and file patterns as the default HTML theme.
-The plugin also comes packaged with some additional built-in extended themes.
+The plugin also comes packaged with some additional built-in themes and can be extended with a custom theme.
+Please visit the [Wiki](https://github.com/tgreyuk/typedoc-plugin-markdown/wiki) for further details.

 - `--theme`<br>
   - `markdown` Standard Markdown theme (default).
   - `docusaurus` Adds Front Matter header tp pages, and attempts to update sidebars.json.
   - `vuepress` Adds Front Matter header to pages, and configures vuepress configs.
-  - `gitbook` Generates additional SUMMARY.md file to enable Book's table of contents.
   - `bitbucket` Parses internal anchor links to support Bitbucket's internal anchor linking.
+  - `path/to/theme` Path to a custom theme.

 **Configuring output**